Voice-Mate/Documentation/content/privacy.md

 - **Withdrawal of Consent**: If a caller does not wish for their conversation to be recorded, they can simply hang up the call before speaking.

-Here’s a detailed draft for **Part 8: Cookies and Tracking Technologies** that reflects your specifications:

 ## **Part 8: Cookies and Tracking Technologies**

 ### **8.1 Tracking for Analytics**